St Lawrence, Queensland: Geography

+Climate

 History

 St Lawrence is located on Koinmerburra Country; the Custodians of this land are the Koinjmal People.

-British settlement in the area began circa 1860 when John Arthur Macartney established Waverley pastora station.
+British settlement in the area began circa 1860 when John Arthur Macartney established Waverley pastoral station.
 The township of St Lawrence was originally established to maintain the Customs Office for the Port of St Lawrence.
 It takes its name from one of the blocks on the Waverley pastoral station.

 The St Lawrence State School opened on 28 May 1871.

 Anglican services were held quarterly in the St Lawrence Courthouse (now the St Lawrence Police Station) until the opening of the meatworks in 1893 attracted sufficient residents to establish a church.
 In March 1898, Vicar Arthur Henry Julius purchased 5 acre of land at the end of Macartney Street (the main street through the town) where he said the church would be "conspicuous".
 The foundation block for Christ Church Anglican was laid on Saturday 21 May 1898 by Thomas Byrnes, the new Queensland Premier (and Queensland's first Roman Catholic Premier).
 The church was designed by Rockhampton architect, Alfred Mowbray Hutton, to seat around 100 people with a classroom for Sunday School and a bedroom for visiting clergy.
 The contractors were Newman Bros of Rockhampton.

 The St Lawrence Library opened in 2001.